-This creamy bright orange soup is made with coconut milk, sweet potatoes and lime juice.
+This creamy bright orange sweet potato soup is made with coconut milk and lime juice.
 The smooth citrusy tropical flavored broth pairs beautifully with the zesty spice-crusted shrimp that float on top.
 A sprinkle of fresh slivered spinach adds an elegant finishing touch.

 The people of Vanuatu are called Ni-Vanuatu.
 It is an extremely diverse culture with over 112 different languages spoken on the islands.
 In fact Vanuatu is the most language-dense country in the world.
 But in addition to their unique languages, the majority of the Ni-Vanuatu share a common language called Bislama.
 It’s a form of Pidgin, based on English vocabulary.
 But the language has taken on a life of its own, due to traders traveling around the Pacific, picking up bits and pieces of dialect and grammar from here and there.
 TripAdvisor has a good explanation of the language with some interesting examples.